n., plural: systems

 Apart from climate, another important factor is the materials with which the soil is formed as they will determine the abundance, and therefore, the availability, of minerals and nutrients.
 The abundance or shortage of one element of an ecosystem affects the other elements.
 For example, the availability of nutrients in an aquatic ecosystem affects the production of algae.
 Thus, it consequently affects the abundance of animals that use algae for nutrition.

-Biological systems (definition) are systems that are made up of different biological structures called organs.
+Biological systems (definition) are systems that are made up of different entities, such as bodily organs.
 Organs differ in their actions and structures according to the desired outcome of each system.
-Examples of biological systems are the respiratory system, digestive system, and circulatory system.
-The human body consists of the following systems:
+Examples of bodily systems are the respiratory system, digestive system, and circulatory system.
+The human body consists of the following bodily systems:

 - Digestive system – intakes, digests, absorbs food and nutrients.
 It breaks down the complex food material into simpler molecules by which the body can benefit from in its different metabolic actions as well as obtaining energy.
 Moreover, it is responsible for the excretion of wastes.
 The digestive system is made up of salivary glands (secrete saliva for digestion), esophagus, stomach (stores and digests food), liver, gallbladder (secretes bile responsible for the digestion and breaking down of fats), pancreas (secretes the pancreatic juice), intestines (where most food materials are digested), rectum and anus (responsible for excretion of wastes).